gvwilson/thirdbit/src/fiction/darker-web/index.md

 Some people are wearing masks.
-Others are blaming the Chinese, drinking bleach, and/or demanding the truth about ivermectin, all driven by posts, tweets, and memes that seem to bring out the worst in everyone.
+Others are blaming the Chinese, drinking bleach, and/or trying to source ivermectin, all of it accelerated by posts, tweets, and memes that seem to bring out the worst in everyone.
+Programmers of a certain age reminisce about the good old days, when the Internet was going to bring people together.
+Everyone else just swipes or scrolls their way down ever-darker rabbit holes.

 The man who calls himself Lynch is driving much too fast for the road he is on.
-He is doing this because doing a hundred and thirty in the dark down a back road in West Virginia is less frightening than what lies behind him in the numbered facility where his latest project has just ended (or begun, from its point of view).
+He is doing this because doing a hundred and thirty in the dark down a back road in West Virginia is less frightening than what lies behind him in the numbered facility that until a few minutes ago was home to his latest project.

 He still remembers his first conversation with the no-longer-young Latinx enby the organization had recruited to handle the more specialized technical aspects of the work.
-"We were so sure the web was going to bring people together," they said, shaking their head, before signing the contract.
+"I don't know if we *can* get it back in the bottle," they said, shaking their head, before signing the contract.